mohmmedfathi/golang-learning/master-slave implementation project/README.md

 # Master-Slave implementation in Golang

-This is a simple implementation of a master-slave architecture in Golang.
-The architecture consists of a client, a master, and 4 slaves.
-The client sends a request to the master, which then handles the request and forwards it to the slave0 (who will collect and merge the file parts from other slaves).
+This is a simple implementation of a master-slave architecture in Golang. <br>
+The architecture consists of a client, a master, and 4 slaves.<br>
+The client sends a request to the master, which then handles the request and forwards it to the slave0 (who will collect and merge the file parts from other slaves).<br>
 The slaves perform the requested task(each one will splitting his part) and send the result back to slave0, which then sends it back to the client.

 ## Built With

 * ![Go](https://img.shields.io/badge/Go-Golang%20v1.20-blue?style=for-the-badge&logo=appveyor)